Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Action Genome: Actions as Composition of Spatio-temporal Scene Graphs;** Jingwei Ji et al; Spatio-temporal scene graphs.
 - **SGEITL: Scene Graph Enhanced Image-Text Learning for Visual Commonsense Reasoning;** Zhecan Wang et al; Application.
 Incorporating scene graphs in pretraining and fine-tuning improves performance of VCR tasks.

 ## Compositionality
 - **CREPE: Can Vision-Language Foundation Models Reason Compositionally?;** Zixian Ma et al
 - **Winoground: Probing Vision and Language Models for Visio-Linguistic Compositionality;** Tristan Thrush et al
 - **WHEN AND WHY VISION-LANGUAGE MODELS BE- HAVE LIKE BAGS-OF-WORDS, AND WHAT TO DO ABOUT IT?;** Mert Yuksekgonul et al
 - **GQA: A New Dataset for Real-World Visual Reasoning and Compositional Question Answering;** Drew A. Hudson et al
+- **COVR: A Test-Bed for Visually Grounded Compositional Generalization with Real Images;** Ben Bogin et al